oneapi-src/oneDAL/_sources/daal/data-management/data-management.rst

    source interfaces.
 #.
 Data conversion to a numeric representation for numeric tables.
 #.
 Data streaming from a numeric table to an algorithm.

-Depending on the usage model, you may also want to apply compression and decompression to the data you operate on.
-You can either use compression and decompression embedded into data source interfaces or apply data serialization and deserialization interfaces.

 |short_name| provides a set of customizable interfaces to operate on
 your out-of-memory and in-memory data in different usage scenarios,